apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

   tls.key.file=server-key.pem
   ```

-  more notes
+  more ldaps notes
   - whatever used for LDAP host name must match the common name element of the server's certificate
   - the truststore may be found on the classpath or as a fully qualified file name determined by trust.store.onclasspath.
   - The LDAP URIs are used by the server listener during startup.

-9. Save and exit
+7. Save and exit

-10. Prepare your terminal for execution of maven commands.
+8. Prepare your terminal for execution of maven commands.

  ```
  #!/bin/sh